 A nationally recognized education and labor researcher, Decker is a leading figure in policy research who writes and speaks on trends in the field, including the emergence of Big Data and its impact on public program evaluation and management.

 Decker joined Mathematica in 1988 and has devoted his career to the company.
-Since he assumed the role of president and CEO, Mathematica has grown to include seven locations nationwide and more than 1,200 employees.
+Since he assumed the role of president and CEO, Mathematica has grown to include eight locations nationwide and more than 1,200 employees.
 Under his leadership, the company has:

 - Created a Data Analytics Division to enhance Mathematica’s ability to inform policy and program development decisions through sophisticated data management, data analytics, data mining, and predictive models.